jrozac/Layer4Stack/README.md

 The aim of the example application is to support the exchange of text messages among a server and multiple clients.
 Text messages are custom texts ending with a predefined terminator.
 A terminator can be a custom value, however for the example provided, a line separator is used.

+A demo usage implementation is available in the folder 'Demo'

 ## Data processors